There is no race without inspection.

 Sometimes, NASCAR will choose cars to take back to the R&D Center, but that’s more for engine education than anything else.

-Additional note: When the Next Gen car debuts in 2022, NASCAR will have to alter the current inspection process but does not plan significant changes.
+Additional note: Since the Next Gen car’s 2022 debut, NASCAR’s current inspection process has not undergone significant changes.